 Formal marketplaces and social media platforms create new ways for farmers to search and discover new markets.
 Most agricultural commodities are sold through cooperatives, by middlemen at local markets, or via aggregators.
 In our exploration of platform livelihoods in Kenya, we spoke to farmers who are turning to digital platforms to sell at competitive prices and connect with clients.

 Some turned to farming due to unemployment or underemployment and to support their family’s agribusiness.
 Some, however, venture into farming to build digital platforms that facilitate market linkages.
 Farmers are now using online platforms to sell their produce.
 This happens in two ways:

-- Formal marketplaces, through multi-sided marketplaces built to connect farmers to markets.
+- Formal marketplaces through multi-sided marketplaces built to connect farmers to markets.

-- “Social agriculture”, the practice of using social media to sell agricultural commodities.
+- “Social agriculture,” the practice of using social media to sell agricultural commodities.

-Experience selling on Formal Marketplaces
+Experience selling on formal marketplaces

-Experience selling on Social Agriculture
+Experience selling in Social Agriculture

 Farmers need more than agricultural knowledge to succeed.
 Entrants need to figure out many variables: where, how, what, and when to farm, weather patterns, soil types, and which seeds to plant.
-Only after harvest do they now figure out where to market.
+Only after harvest do they figure out where to market.

-Due to the perishability of the produce, farmers have to learn the dynamics of the market to succeed, usually using rapid and aggressive online marketing to make sales.
-Education plays a key role in knowledge, awareness, and marketing.
+Due to the perishability of produce, farmers have to learn the dynamics of the market to succeed, usually using rapid and aggressive online marketing to make sales.
+Education plays a key role in digital knowledge, awareness, and marketing.
 The more skilled farmers are in these areas, the better their chances of building a sustainable business.